merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

-%(anvi-draw-kegg-pathways)s draws %(kegg-pathway-map)s files incorporating data from anvi'o databases.
+%(anvi-draw-kegg-pathways)s draws %(kegg-pathway-map)s files from input %(kegg-reaction-txt)s and/or %(kegg-compound-txt)s files, one or more %(contigs-db)ss, a %(pan-db)s, or a metabolic model file (see %(reaction-network-json)s).
 The visualization of user data in the context of KEGG's curated biochemical pathways can reveal patterns in metabolism.

 ## Setup